-If you’re interested in taking part in these contests in 2021, check out the following!
+If you’re interested in participating in these contests in 2023, check out the following!

 3. ND Awards